Mission and History

 The Symphony is eager to come home to Lake Forest, and has been thrilled to recently perform at the Lake Forest Academy.
 Since the closing of Barat College in 2006, Lake Forest Symphony has performed all over Lake County, including most recently the College of Lake County's James Lumber Center in Grayslake.

 The Lake Forest Symphony presents five concert pairs in its Masterworks Series and four performances in its Salon Series while regularly featuring prominent guest artists.
 A pre-concert lecture by musicologist Jim Kendros enhances each performance.
 Complimentary post-concert receptions also offer a unique opportunity for audience members to meet Lake Forest Symphony musicians and to enjoy refreshments and lively conversation.

 Lake Forest Symphony’s Composer-in-Residence James Stephenson is an internationally renowned composer and a cherished resident of Lake Forest.
 The Lake Forest Symphony is committed to presenting at least one work by James Stephenson each year.

 As is often said, “The children of today are the musicians and the audience of tomorrow.”
 Because education is extremely important, the Lake Forest Symphony strives to reach as many young children and students as we can during our subscription season.
-Currently, our outreach reaches thousands of school children throughout Northern Illinois.
+Currently, our outreach reaches thousands of school children throughout Lake County and Northern Illinois.
 We accomplish this through our age-appropriate Youth Concerts.
 These programs bring students to the performance hall to hear the full orchestra perform a program specifically geared towards their age group.